fr33r/siren-java/README.md

 [![Build Status](https://travis-ci.org/freerjm/siren-java.svg?branch=master)](https://travis-ci.org/freerjm/siren-java)

-An Java implementation of Siren, which is a hypermedia specification for representing entities.
+A Java implementation of Siren, which is a hypermedia specification for representing entities.

 ## Overview